 If you are applying for Australian citizenship

-If you are applying for Australian citizenship you are also responsible for showing you are of good character.
+If you are applying for Australian citizenship you will be assessed under good character requirements.

-Instructions for providing character related information for Australian citizenship are available on the application forms and also on the citizenship website.
+Information about Good character and offences for Australian citizenship is available on the application forms and the citizenship website.

-You may be required to provide a number of documents to prove you are of good character.
+You might be required to provide a number of documents to prove you are of good character.

 When is a police certificate required?